CoEDL/elpis-wiki/2018-summer-workshop-elpis-steps.md

 To work with our own data in the container, we share a folder containing our data with the container.

 2.1.
 Follow the steps in the [Download some toy data](2018-summer-workshop-preparation#download-some-toy-data) section to get the Abui toy corpus if you don't already have it.
+Put the *abui_toy_corpus* folder on your *Desktop*.

 2.2.
 Open a terminal window and change into the Abui data directory on your desktop.